 India has low HIV prevalence (0.3% among adults).
-Many of the infections are from injection drug use (IDU) and anal sex among men (MSM).
-However, a large proportion of infections, especially among women, cannot be explained by these risks.
-Over several decades, at least four outbreaks of HIV through healthcare procedures have been at least partially investigated and reported.
-The list on this page goes from earliest to latest (this list may be incomplete) and may well be incomplete.
+Many infections are from injection drug use (IDU) and anal sex among men (MSM).
+However, many infections cannot be explained by those risks or by heterosexual sex.
+Over several decades, at least four outbreaks of HIV from healthcare procedures have been at least partially investigated and reported.
+The list on this page goes from earliest to latest (this list may well be incomplete).

 1989: Investigation of HIV in professional plasma donors, Mumbai: In early 1989, public health authorities learned that many of the blood products produced in India were HIV-positive.
 Acting on this information, doctors in Mumbai, India, in 1989 tested 200 professional plasma donors who sold their blood plasma to organizations that produced blood products.
 Of these 200 donors, 86% (~172) were HIV-positive.
 Donors sold plasma an average of 3.5 times per week, and 90% had been doing so for 5 years.